Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 A home report is required under the Housing (Scotland) Act 2006 for any property put onto the market, with the following exceptions:

-The trustee should provide AST with the following information with the proposal:
+The trustee should provide the TS team with the following information with the proposal:

-When the action is agreed by AST the trustee should proceed to appoint an estate agent/legal agent as appropriate.
+When the action is agreed by the TS team the trustee should proceed to appoint an estate agent/legal agent as appropriate.

 The trustee is only required to submit a further proposal when any offer is 10% below market value and the trustee is recommending acceptance.